dvdln/node-pushover-client/README.md

 # node-pushover-client
 Send push notifications to iOS and Android using [Pushover][site].

+Compatible with Pushover 3.0 api, it now can send an attached image.

 ## Usage
 [Register an application with Pushover.net][site-app] to get your application and user tokens.